 In this period Garibaldi constituted a military force to which he gave the name of “Legione italiana”.
 The men belonging to the legion, for the great majority of Italian origin, were distinguished by the red shirt they wore.
 Garibaldi had managed to buy a stock of shirts for butchers of red color to hide the blood stains due to slaughter.
 The legion’s flag was black with the design of steaming Vesuvius.
 The war between Argentina and Uruguay was carried out between sieges and naval blitz.
 The Argentinean navy came to the siege of the capital Montevideo after several clashes between the two brigantines and other boats of Garibaldi and the Argentinean ships, which were higher in tonnage and number, in whose command there were expert Britain admirals.
 The Italian Legion’s ships managed to head for the city of Salto after being defeated the siege of Montevideo.
 Salto city was abandoned in haste by the Argentine occupants, after a clash with the men commanded by Francesco Anzani.
 Garibaldi was able to enter the city and re-establish the sovereignty of the Uruguayan republic.
 The city was however under siege by General Justo José de Urquiza.
 Garibaldi managed to get a first victory with a blitz.
 The siege lasted several months in which the Italian Legion was honored following the many victories achieved against the enemy.
 Garibaldi’s heroism became famous all over the world.
 In Italy the stories of Raffaele Lacerenza describing the deeds of the hero and the Italians of his legion were printed at his expense in eight thousand copies, exciting the citizens of the peninsula.

 In 1845 Garibaldi had his third daughter, who called Teresita in memory of his little sister died in a fire at an early age.
 In 1846 the insistent requests of Italian patriots to the Piedmontese authorities began to allow Garibaldi to return to Italy.
 The Piedmontese minister Solaro della Margherita refused to allow the pass because of Garibaldi’s death sentence imposed for his participation in the Genoa riots.
 At the beginning of 1847 the last son of Garibaldi and Anita was born.
 He was named Ricciotti, a name given to him to remember the Ricciotti brothers who, with Guglielmo Pepe, had participated in the liberation riots of 1821 in the Papal States.
 Italian legionaries made a collection to allow their family members to come to Italy.
 In January 1848 Anita with her three children (Rosa had died in 1845 only two years old), along with the wives and children of the other legionaries, embarked for Italy.
-Anita went to Nice where she was hosted by her husband’s elderly parents.
+Anita went to Nice where she was hosted by her husband’s elderly parent.
 At the end of March of the same year, Giuseppe Garibaldi returned to Italy with the outbreak of the first war of independence, after he had been granted the safe conduct by the Piedmontese authorities.

 Ugo Carcassi, Giuseppe Garibaldi: profilo di un rivoluzionario, Sassari, C. Delfino Editore, 2001